Access to sub-pages is via clicking the drop-down link (showing a downward arrow v) at the top of the Welcome page.

 We are Carshalton Rifle Club, a Community Amateur Sports Club based in the heart of Surrey.
-We are open five days a week throughout the year, meaning that it is possible to shoot a staggering 296 sessions a year, when combined with the sessions that take place at the ranges at Bisley for full bore and muzzle loading pistol.
+We are open throughout the year; five evenings a week, plus some sunday mornings for muzzle loading pistol.
+This means that it is possible to shoot a staggering 280 sessions a year, when combined with the sessions that take place at the ranges at Bisley for full bore and muzzle loading pistol.

 Historically, our club can trace its roots back to 1862, when it was formed as the Carshalton Detachment of the Surrey Rifle Volunteers.
 In 1908, these volunteers became part of the Territorial Force, and a drill hall and miniature rifle range was erected in The Square, Carshalton, as the unit headquarters.